Archive: This is the intelligence report from April 3, 2026. View the latest report →

 Operational Impact

-OPERATIONAL IMPACT: If you are procuring mid-crop beans, deploy quality control teams immediately to reject moldy stocks before they enter your supply chain.
+OPERATIONAL IMPACT: If you are procuring mid-crop beans, deploy quality control teams to inspect for mold degradation before accepting any deliveries from the Soubre or Aboisso regions.

 Full situation report →